 A bachelor degree with a 2:1 (hons) in a health-related discipline or equivalent qualification.
-If your degree is in a non-health related discipline but you’re keen to study this programme, you should apply and we will consider your application.
-Alternatively, a diploma in a health-related discipline together with at least three years’ relevant experience.
+If your degree is in a non-health related discipline, your application will be considered but is less likely to be successful unless you have significant relevant experience.

 Months of entry

 Develop your understanding of international health issues, systems and programmes and policies.
 Prepare for a career in international health and develop your knowledge and skills to help achieve international development goals and reduce the burden of diseases borne by people in low and middle-income countries.